agaszmurlo/bdg-sequila/docs/source/function/function.rst

 bdg_promoters
 *************

-Promoters function is performing operation of calculating promoter for the range with given upstream and downstream.
+Promoters function performs an operation of calculating promoter for the range with given upstream and downstream.
 It returns range with start and end fields.
-Sample query using promoters function:
+A sample query using the promoters function:

 ::